Jira ITSM

 Select Default Issue Type

-Choose the issue type for incoming alerts
+Choose the issue type for all incoming Keeper alerts

 Recommended: "Task" or "Incident"